Wadih El Safi: Songs and recordings

+Personal life

+In 1952, he married his cousin Melvina Tanios Francis.
+They had six children: Dunia, Marlene, Fadi, Antoine, George, and Milad.
+After the Lebanese Civil War began, he moved to Egypt and then Paris.
+He held citizenship in four different countries: Lebanon, Egypt, France and Brazil.

 Health problems and death

 In 1990, Wadih El Safi underwent open-heart surgery.
 In 2012, he broke his leg and had to have surgery to mend the fracture.
 After the surgery, his health deteriorated rapidly.
 In 2013, he was admitted to hospital, suffering from pulmonary consolidation.
 On October 11, 2013, he fell ill at his son's home and was rushed to the Bellevue Medical Center where he died.
 His funeral was held at Saint George Maronite Cathedral, Beirut on October 14, 2013.

 Tribute

 On November 1, 2016, Google celebrated his 95th birthday with a Google Doodle.